Claire-Fisher/Donofy/README.md

 - Accessguide.io an excellent accessibility guide [View here](https://www.accessguide.io/)

 ## Site Testers
+- Richard Wells - Senior Developer, site tester, and my Code Institute Mentor.
 - Shaun Russell - Senior UI/UX designer
+- Tom Harris - Site Tester

 ## **Thanks**
 - Richard Wells: Senior Developer, site tester, and my Code Institute Mentor.
 Thank you for going above and beyond with your support and patience!
 I massively appreciate the time and expertise you've given me.

 - Tom Harris: Site tester, and my biggest cheerleader.

+- To all my friends and family, who have supported me, asked after me, listened to me, commisserated with me, and celebrated with me.
+To all those who have felt my absence over the last 12 months.

 - Shaun Russell: Senior UX/UI/Product Designer.
 My site tester, my partner, and my provider while I study.
 Building my new development career change would have been infinitely harder without you.
 Thank you.